Skip to main content

 Blog

-DC Vacant and Blighted Property Investing: Class 3/4 Taxes, DOB Enforcement, and Acquisition Strategy
+DC Vacant and Blighted Property Investing: Class 3/4 Taxes

 By Jason Taken · Principal, Jaken Finance Group